 Children participate in both the on- and off-stage experience, creating scenery, learning lines, practicing dances, practicing and rehearsing.
-Many of their performances – from Annie, The Sound of Music and The Wizard of Oz, have resulted in the very special “encores” that make everyone’s day.
+Many of their performances – from Annie, The Sound of Music and The Wizard of Oz to Mary Poppins, have resulted in the very special “encores” that make everyone’s day.

 Silent Film Workshops

-Our first Silent Film Workshop has children at Ronald McDonald House engaged for three mornings and they learned three new words, “Lights, Camera, Action” while producing Magic Shows and stories that come from their imagination.
-With heroes of all kinds from Kings and Sorcerers to Superheros traveling to the Moon.
-Harmony Theatre Company leads this workshop and we look forward to many more productions.
+Our first Silent Film Workshop had children at Ronald McDonald House engaged for three mornings and they learned three new words, “Lights, Camera, Action.”
+Their imaginations led to productions with heroes of all kinds, from Kings and Sorcerers to Superheros on the Moon.
+Harmony Theatre Company leads this workshop and we look forward to many more collaborations.

 Mosaic Workshops led by mosaic artist Lori Greene take the word collaboration to new heights.
 Children and their families will often take part in creating the mosaic background for large pieces or work on smaller sections of a large mosaic piece or both.
 Mosaic art is a multi-step process and it takes a lot of patience and a lot of time to complete.
 Because of the scope and size of the projects, children participate as time allows and Lori takes it from there.
 The results are full of magical details and wonder.
 There is so much to see and it’s always fun for the children to look for the areas they worked on.
 It’s even more fun to watch them look for and find their names, which are always embedded in the art.